< Anterolateral abdominal

 Fig. 6-15.
 Mesenteries of foregut, midgut, hindgut.

 In gross anatomy, horizontal plane is viewed from the inferior.
 The tradition is followed by the horizontal (axial) plane of the CT and MRI.
-However, in embryology and neuroanatomy, horizontal plane is viewed from the superior (cranial).
+However, in embryology and neuroanatomy, horizontal plane is often viewed from the superior (cranial).
 We have chosen to use the inferior view even when discussing embryology and neuroanatomy in this book, to offer some sense of consistency.

 Recall that during embryonic development, there used to be bilateral peritonea (Fig. 5-8).
 The two peritonea surround the foregut, midgut, and hindgut to configurate the ventral and dorsal mesenteries.
 The development of the three guts from the umbilical vesicle (yolk sac) is briefly introduced below.